forcing (the art of inducing plants to bloom out of season), brings a

 and others can be forced indoors from December through March.
 After potting

-up the bulbs are placed in the cold for 9-13 or so weeks, then brought
+up the bulbs are placed in the cold for about 9-13 weeks, then brought

 into the warmth of your greenhouse or home to bloom.